 BlackNET is a Remote Access Trojan (RAT).
-Malicious programs categorized as such - are designed to allow cyber criminals using them remote access and control over the infected system.
-This trojan-type malware has various abilities/functions, which can cause especially severe issues.
-It has been observed being proliferated by abusing the current social climate, i.e. the Corona virus (COVID-19) pandemic.
-To be more precise, BlackNET is being proliferated as a digital anti-virus application, somehow capable of preventing its users from being infected with Corona, which is not a malicious program but a viral human infection.
+These programs are categorized as malicious, since they allow cyber criminals using them remote access and control over the infected system.
+This Trojan-type malware has various capabilities/functions, which can cause especially serious issues.
+BlackNET has been observed being proliferated by exploiting the current social climate (i.e., the Coronavirus (COVID-19) pandemic).
+The program is promoted as a digital anti-virus application somehow capable of preventing people from being infected with the coronavirus, which is a human viral infection, not a malicious program.

-As mentioned in the introduction, RATs are designed to allow its users (i.e. cyber criminals) remote access and control over an infected device.
-These trojans have varied functionalities, which can be used in a variety of malicious ways.
-Some of the main abilities of BlackNET include deployment of DDoS attacks, script execution, exfiltration of data stored on browsers, keylogging and others.
-To elaborate, a DDoS attack (distributed denial-of-service attack) is intended to disrupt or make an online service (e.g. website, server, network, etc.) unavailable for the intended users; this is done by attempting to overload the system with countless requests, thereby canceling all or some of the legitimate requests from being fulfilled.
-Specifically in DDoS attacks, the incoming illegitimate requests come from many different sources, hence it cannot be stopped by blocking just one source.
-BlackNET can also execute scripts (i.e. give commands) to certain programs.
-This RAT primarily targets Internet cookies and log-ins/passwords stored on Mozilla Firefox, however other stored information and/or browsers may be targeted.
-As for keylogging, it's the ability to record key strokes.
-Therefore, the security of any and all typed information is endangered.
-Typically, this feature is used by cyber criminals to steal various accounts, such as: communication (e.g. email, social networking, social media, etc.), e-commerce (i.e. online store), and financial ones (e.g. banking, cryptocurrency, etc.).
-Communication/Social accounts can be misused to ask the contacts/friends for loans, under the guise of the genuine owner.
-These may be used to further malware as well.
+RATs allow cyber criminals remote access and control over an infected device.
+These Trojans have varied functionality, which can be exploited in malicious ways.
+Some of the main capabilities of BlackNET include deployment of DDoS attacks, script execution, exfiltration of data stored on browsers, keylogging and others.
+To elaborate, a DDoS attack (distributed denial-of-service attack) is intended to disrupt or make an online service (e.g. website, server, network, etc.) unavailable for the intended users.
+This is done by to overload the system with countless requests, thereby canceling all or some of the legitimate requests from being fulfilled.
+Specifically in DDoS attacks, the incoming bogus requests come from many different sources, and hence it cannot be stopped by blocking just one source.
+BlackNET can also execute scripts (i.e., issue commands) to certain programs.
+This RAT primarily targets internet cookies and log-ins/passwords stored on Mozilla Firefox, however, other stored information and/or browsers might be targeted.
+Keylogging is the capability to record key strokes on the keyboard.
+Therefore, the security of all typed information is endangered.
+Typically, this feature is used by cyber criminals to steal various accounts such as communication (e.g. email, social networking, social media, etc.), e-commerce (online stores), and financial accounts (e.g. banking, cryptocurrency, etc.).
+Communication/Social accounts can be misused to ask contacts/friends for loans, under the guise of the genuine account owner.
+These might also be used to further malware.
 E-commerce accounts often store credit card details, which in turn can be used to make various online purchases within that platform or others.
 Compromised financial accounts can suffer fraudulent transactions.
 It has been noted that BlackNET RAT makes attempts to steal Bitcoin cryptocurrency wallets.
-In summary, this trojan compromises device integrity and can lead to financial losses, severe privacy issues and identity theft.
-If it is known/suspected that BlackNET (or other malware) has already infected the system, it is strongly advised to use an anti-virus to immediately eliminate it.
+In summary, this Trojan compromises device integrity and can lead to financial loss, serious privacy issues and identity theft.
+If BlackNET (or other malware) has already infected the system, you are strongly advised to use anti-virus software to remove it immediately.

 |Name||BlackNET remote access trojan|